guardian/frontend/docs/fronts.md

 ![Fronts architecture](/docs/images/fronts-archirecture.png)

-## Service Level Metrics & Alerts
+##

+The goal of the Fronts architecture is the production of aggregation files (`pressed.json`, one for each front) containing all the structured content required by each front.
+Each one is a complete snapshot of the ContentApi data, override data, and configuration metdata for every article and collection on its respective front.
+Each of these files serve as the single blocking call - made by the Facia app - to service a request for a front.

+The global list of defined fronts - and the definitions of the collections on those fronts - is held in a single configuration file (`config.json`).
+This file is edited using the Configuration Editor.
+It is polled and referred to by each component in the architecture.

+The running order of articles in each collection - and various tweaks to those articles - are represented in multiple `collection.json` files.
+These are individually edited using the Fronts Editor.
+These `collection.json` files dictate which articles need to be requested from the ContentApi during the production of the `pressed.json` files.

-The metrics primcipally relate to the production of `pressed.json` files.
-Each one of these serves as a complete data aggregation for a single front.
-After a collection is edited within the Fronts Editor, the Presser re-creates a `pressed.json` file for each front containing that collection.
+As soon as an individual collection is edited, the Presser re-creates a `pressed.json` file for each front containing that collection.
 Additionally, every front is periodically queued for re-pressing.
 The `pressed.json` files - one for each front - are stored on S3.
 Both preview and live versions are produced.

-Each one comprises all the ContentApi data, override data, and configuration metdata for every article and collection on that front.
-Each of these files serve as the single blocking call - made by the Facia app - to service a request for a particular front.
+## Service Level Metrics & Alerts

+The metrics primcipally relate to the production of `pressed.json` files.
+A large number of concurrent ContentApi requests are made in order to produce each one of these, so this is the point in the architecture where heavy 3rd party dependency introcuces a significant potential point of failure.

 ### Succesive press failures - MANUAL presser (facia-tool)